FarrazNouval/fcc_data_analysis_projects/Demographic Data Analyzer/README.md

 # Demographic Data Analyzer

-This is the second project of freeCodeCamp Demographic Data Analyzer. <br>
+This is the second project of freeCodeCamp Data Anlysis with Python Course. <br>
 The objectives is use Pandas to answer the following questions:

 * How many people of each race are represented in this dataset?
 This should be a Pandas series with race names as the index labels. (race column)